anthonysylvanreview/anthonysylvanreview.github.io/25-cheap-pump.md

 Comment from an online forum about this: "Brand new install and you didn't get VS?
 You got hosed, bro."

-A good variable speed pump for this pool size is apparently the IntelliFlo 3HP ($999).
+A good variable speed pump for this pool size is apparently the IntelliFlo 3HP ($999 retail).

 Anthony & Sylvan chose to save $600 on a luxury pool build, disregarding the lifetime aesthetics of using the pool.